Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

                async depositTokenToEdenChain(iamtoken,txhash)

-            It is the API that is called when the Ethereum ERC20 EDN Token is passed for the Edenchain service.
+            It is the API that is called when the Ethereum ERC20 EDN Token is passed for the EdenChain service.

             |